DIY Hall Tree Table

 I sanded the top and stained it using a combination of these three stains.
 The goal was to get the top to match the original front of the sewing cabinet.

-Aren't you impressed with the job I did matching the top to the front?
+Aren’t you impressed with my job matching the top to the front?

 Blue DIY Hall Tree Table

 What do you think?
-Isn’t is sweet?
+Isn’t it sweet?
 Not bad for a $2 door and a $5 sewing cabinet.

-Here’s a closer look of the DIY hall tree table.
-That sweet art work was a mother’s day gift from Jamie.
+Here’s a closer look at the DIY hall tree table.
+That sweet artwork was a Mother’s Day gift from Jamie.
 I love it!

-I was inspired to make this hall tree by my friend Debbie at Refresh Restyle, be sure to check out her beautiful hall tree.
+My friend Debbie at Refresh Restyle inspired me to make this hall tree.
+Be sure to check out her beautiful hall tree.

 gail